tbensky/PrologScheduling/README.md

 	times_overlap(TimesA,TimesB).
 ```

 We got lucky implementing this one in Prolog.
+Why?
+Well in seeing if two classes overlap, first you need to see if they share a common day.
+This means looking at class A's days of "MWF" and seeing if there's any overlap with class B's "MTR" days.
+How will one do this?